openstack/rally/doc/release_notes/latest.rst

 * Various fixes

     * Remove obsolete *.rst* files (*deploy_engines.rst* / *server_providers.rst* / ...)
-    * Restructure the docs files to make them easier to natigate through
+    * Restructure the docs files to make them easier to navigate through
     * Move the chapter on task templates to the 4th step in the tutorial
     * Update the information about meetings (new release meeting & time changes)